What if I cannot pay a court fine by the due date?

 Any fine imposed by a court is payable within 28 days from (and including) the day on which the order was made [Criminal Law (Sentencing) Act 1988 (SA) s 66].

 If you are unable to pay a court fine in full within the 28 day period you may, after paying the prescribed fee, enter into an arrangement with the Fines Enforcement and Recovery Unit to pay by instalments over a period of no more than 12 months [Criminal Law (Sentencing) Act 1988 (SA) s 70].
-The prescribed fee for arrangements entered into on or before 30th June 2014 is $0; for arrangements entered into after 30th June 2014 the fee is $18.
+The prescribed fee for entering into an arrangement is $19.10 (as of 1 July 2017).
+See Criminal Law (Sentencing) Regulations 2014 (SA) Schedule 2, item 2.

 Alternatively, you can enter into an arrangement:

 - to pay by instalments over a period exceeding 12 months;

 - extending the time to pay;

 - taking a charge over land;

 - surrendering property to the Fines Enforcement and Recovery Officer;